omerbek/codeassist/README.md

 ## Bind for 0.0.0.0:3000 failed: port is already allocated

 This occurs when there is already a Docker container running that uses port 3000.
-If you're running RL Swarm on the same machine, you will have to stop RL Swarm to use CodeAssist.
+You have two options:
+1. Stop the other service that is using the port (e.g., if you are running RL Swarm).
+2. Run CodeAssist on a different port using the `--port` argument:

+    ```bash
+    uv run run.py --port 3001
+    ```

 # Contributing